kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 Week 4 - Memory Challenge (Due date: November 7th, 2022)

-More information about each challenge can be found on the assignment page of each week’s lesson.
+More information about each assignment can be found on the assignment page of each week’s lesson.

 All four assignments will be worth 50% of your final grade, therefore each assignment is 12.5% of your final grade.